JosephSnedeker/cs4300/Homework1/README.md

 Task5: Created the list using a 2d list so book and author are paird
         also created the example dictionary

-Task6: Read in file, convert it to a string
+Task6: Read in file, convert it to a string.
+Remove punctuation and new lines, count length after split